lucee/lucee-docs/docs/04.guides/05.working-with-source/05.building-and-testing-extensions/page.md

 The full list of supported environment variables for test services can be found under [C:\work\lucee6\test\_setupTestServices.cfc](https://github.com/lucee/Lucee/blob/6.0/test/_setupTestServices.cfc)

-If you want to add some extended tests locally to the extension itself, you can create them under `C:\work\lucee-extensions\extension-s3\tests\`, with the labels="s3" and then run them by adding the command line argument `-DtestAdditional="C:\work\lucee-extensions\extension-s3\tests\"` to the above ant command.
+If you want to add some extended tests locally to the extension itself, you can create them under `C:\work\lucee-extensions\extension-s3\tests\`, with the labels="s3" (change appropriately) and then run them by adding the command line argument `-DtestAdditional="C:\work\lucee-extensions\extension-s3\tests\"` to the above ant command.

 This could be useful for extended, slow complex tests, which don't need to be run with every build of the Lucee core.